-After expiration, the BAO may not operate an instrument.
+- After expiration, the BAO may not operate an instrument.
 A BAO license that has either been revoked or been expired for more than one year cannot be renewed.
 To become licensed again, the individual must complete the initial licensure course.
-(This means up to one year after the three year expiration date, the BAO CAN renew the license using the computer based training, and does not have to attend the 24 hour in-person class)

 PROGRAMS FOR CLERKS OF CIRCUIT COURTS- The Board may initiate, administer, and conduct training programs for clerks of circuit courts.
 Those training programs, at the Board's discretion, may be the same or variations of training programs for law enforcement officers.